trmquangbiz/frame-project/fastlane/README.md

 ```

 For app signing.
-Please create 2 private repo to contains key for development (1 repository) and production (1 repository)
+Please create 2 private repo to contains key for development (1 repository) and production (1 repository).

 ### ios testflight_beta